Last updated: 2026-04-20

 Should You Buy the 2024 Honda Pilot?

-A pre-purchase inspection is recommended for used examples, with particular attention to steering (16).
-An extended warranty may provide additional peace of mind.
+Get a pre-purchase inspection on any used example, with extra attention to steering (16).
+An extended warranty is worth pricing out.

 Compared to the 2025 Honda Pilot, which scored 1 points lower.
 See also the 2023 Honda Pilot for an earlier comparison.